FTSE Shares That Soared and Plunged This Week

 Dividends form a core part of many a successful long-term portfolio.
 Whether you need that income to live on, or want to reinvest it for the long term, there's nothing wrong with collecting robust and attractive payouts.
 And that's what the Fool's top U.K. analysts have been looking for.

 The Motley Fool is helping Britain invest.
 Better.
 And with the economy so uncertain, we're urging everyone to read "10 Steps to Making a Million in the Market" -- it may transform your wealth.
 Click here now to request your free, no-obligation copy.

 Further Motley Fool investment opportunities:

-The article FTSE Shares That Soared and Plunged This Week originally appeared on Fool.com.Alan Oscroft has no position in any stocks mentioned.
-The Motley Fool recommends British Sky Broadcasting.
+The article FTSE Shares That Soared and Plunged This Week originally appeared on Fool.com.Alan Oscroft and The Motley Fool have no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2014 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.